Preliminaries: Once and for All#

 Two options are available:

-Log In with Token seems to be the recommended way.
+Log In with Token.
 The first time, click on the generate button to open a GitHub page that will create an access token.
 Copy the token and paste it in PyCharm.
 PyCharm should remind it but to avoid generating a new token every other week you should keep a copy somewhere else as well (in a very safe place!).

-(deprecated) Log In via GitHub will open a GitHub page to grant you access.
+Log In via GitHub will open a GitHub page to grant you access (2FA is likely to be required).

 We recommend the Numpy documentation style.